RussellDash332/russelldash332.github.io/markdown/_kattis-of-the-week.md

 Since I am no longer teaching CS2040 (Data Structures and Algorithms) as an undergraduate teaching assistant in NUS, I thought it would be nice to dump some additional Kattis problems here (initially for my students) that I usually call as KOTW (stands for the article title).
 Future CS2040 students might find this article useful.

 Little warning that these problems are **almost** sorted by difficulty.
+Hints can be found by clicking on the arrows on each question.

 ### T2: Sorting
 <details>